usaid-cs/yesterday-i-learned/random.md

 1. Elon Musk did not waste time on anything that is impossible: ["The first step is to establish that something is possible; then probability will occur."](https://www.inc.com/peter-economy/11-elon-musk-quotes-that-will-push-you-to-achieve-impossible.html)
 1. JIRA's ["Impediment" flag](https://confluence.atlassian.com/jirasoftwareserver071/flagging-an-issue-800706915.html), or just "Flag", was a [leftover](https://community.atlassian.com/t5/Questions/JIRA-s-quot-Impediment-quot-Flag-vs-a-Custom-quot-Impeded-quot/qaq-p/29095) part from GreenHopper.
 1. Kids at the age of two are called [terrible twos](https://www.parents.com/toddlers-preschoolers/development/behavioral/tackle-terrible-twos/) for the tantrums they tend to release at around that age, when they start to learn the ability to be frustrated with something they cannot do.
-1. "Fun fact, the pharaoh who ended the great age of pyramids by not working his people to death was thought of as a weak ruler because he didn't work people to death." - /r/LilSebastianRIPhomie
 1. Finland is responsible for the [World Sauna Championships](https://en.wikipedia.org/wiki/World_Sauna_Championships#2010_incident), which caused one death at 110°C, [Mobile Phone Throwing World Championships](https://en.wikipedia.org/wiki/Mobile_phone_throwing), sponsored by Nokia obviously, and the [Wife Carrying World Championship](https://www.youtube.com/watch?v=974HCI4UV4A), which... seems normal in comparison.
 1. Rubbing alcohol might make some post-it notes sticky again.
 1. "I think I'm starting to understand the older people in my life. ...
 Imagine a tool you've used for 30 years, it's not even an extension of your hand any longer, it's a pure extension of your will.
 I wouldn't want to replace it either." - /r/Steavee